manasvityagi/IoT_Dashboard/Journal.md

 Before Login and Logout feature I am working on Bootstrap.
 Tried Bootstrap studio, I feel it is not that great, so plain css file editing is better.
 Used some examples from Bootstrap site.
-I also wantend to make a grid of cards.
+I also wanted to make a grid of cards.
 Which is what I am working on at the moment.

 24/05 OK, so I need to make signup view/functionality before,  login or logout.